tytydraco/yessleep/out/My_New_Apartment_Came_with_a_Terrifying_Secret.md

 I started to rationalize it.
 The building was old, after all.
 Maybe it was something in the walls—pipes, or the ventilation system.
 I convinced myself it was something explainable, even though I couldn’t quite pinpoint where it was coming from.
 I told myself it didn’t matter.
 I just needed to adjust to the quirks of the place.
 Besides, there was no one else around to notice it, and none of my neighbors had mentioned anything strange.

 But then, one evening, something happened that I couldn’t ignore.
 I had been home for a few hours, scrolling aimlessly on my phone, the faint hum of the TV in the background.
 The apartment felt cozy, almost comforting, and I was beginning to feel like I was finally settling in.
 That’s when I heard it again—that same rhythmic sound.
-But this time, it was louder, and for the first time, it seemed to follow me.
+But this time, it was louder, and for the firsttime, it seemed to follow me.

 I got up from the couch, thinking maybe I could track it down.
 As I walked from the living room to the kitchen, the sound seemed to shift.
 It was still faint, but now it was more noticeable, like someone softly exhaling just behind me.
 I paused, turning around, expecting to find something, anything that could explain it.
 But there was nothing.
 The apartment was empty, just as it had always been.